Selecting, Preparing and Canning Fruit

 Procedure: Wash and stem grapes.
 Place grapes

-in a saucepan and add boiling water to cover grapes.
+in a saucepan, crush and add just enought boiling water to cover grapes.

-Heat and simmer slowly until skin is soft.
+Heat to simmering and simmer slowly until skin is soft, about 10 minutes.
 Strain

 through a damp jelly bag or double layers of